zhengjunyao-work/arc24/docs/modeling/Iteration_37_optimize_code_generation.md

 ## Conclusion

+We have not been able to improve over the previous iteration: we only solve 5% of the evaluation tasks.

+However we have gained the following learnings:

+- It is beneficial to train to learn multiple tasks, not just `code-from-examples`
+- Using a temperature of 0.7 is beneficial
+- There isn't a clear relation between training steps and model accuracy
+- The choose of prompts does not seem to be very relevant

 ## Next steps

 - Try with bigger models.
 If test-time fine-tuning is not necessary we might benefit from using bigger or coding models.
 F.e.